What is Acupuncture?

 Does acupuncture really work?

 Yes!
-For over 4000 years, acupuncture has been practiced in Asia very successfully.
-Today, acupuncture is practiced all over the world and is being used more and more in the United States by physicians.
+For over 3000 years, acupuncture has been practiced in Asia very successfully.
+Today, acupuncture is promoted by the World Heath Organization (WHO), practiced all over the world, and is being used more and more in the United States by physicians.

 Acupuncture treatments can be given at the same time other treatments are being used, such as conventional Western medicine, chiropractic adjustments, physical therapy, and massage therapy.
 It is important that your physician acupuncturist know everything that you are doing so that he or she can help you get the most benefit from all of your treatments.